stevearc/flywheel/README.rst

 Running Tests
 -------------
 The command to run tests is ``python setup.py nosetests``.
-Some of these tests require `DynamoDB Local
+Most of these tests require `DynamoDB Local
 <http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.html>`_.
 There is a nose plugin that will download and run the DynamoDB Local service